tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 pragma solidity ^0.5.11;

 contract TradeController {
  uint previous_price;
  string trade_type;
 }
 ```

-* A `unint` is used to define the previous price.
+* A `uint` is used to define the previous price.
 This is because the price balances will always be positive and never have a negative balance or negative price.

 * The trade type of "Buy" or "Sell" can be stored as a string.